borhanedinee/realtime_chat_app/README.md

 # Realtime Chat App

-This chatapp is a Flutter application that utilizes GetX for state management, with a Node.js backend and Socket.IO for real-time event handling.
+This chatapp is a Flutter application that utilizes GetX for state management and MVC as a design pattern, with a Node.js backend and Socket.IO for real-time event handling.

 ## Features